IppClub/YueScript/doc/yue-en.md

 ## Insert Raw Codes

-A macro function can either return a YueScript string or a config table containing Lua codes.
+A macro function can either return a YueScript string or a config table containing generated code.

 ```yuescript
 macro yueFunc = (var) -> "local #{var} = ->"